Exercise Physiology

 • Collaboration with your circle of care at semi-regular intervals

-Medium consultation (40 minutes)
+Medium consultation (40 minutes face-to-face)

 Short Consultation